alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

-Let's do some [Fermi estimations](/2023/climate-change-solutions#fermi-estimation) to verify if the idea is feasible, at least in principle: we estimate the order of magnitude of each value and see if they make sense together.
+Let's do some [Fermi estimations](/2023/climate-change-solutions#fermi-estimation) to verify if the idea is feasible, at least in principle: we estimate the order of magnitude of each parameter and see if they make sense together.

 Remember that our reference design is 10m long.
 The [cube-square law](https://en.wikipedia.org/wiki/Square%E2%80%93cube_law)